 3. Miniloc and Shimizo islands, The Philippines

 Miniloc and Shimizo islands in the Bacuit Archipelago are celebrated for their marine life.
-Some of the best diving and snorkelling sites lie close to the idyllic El Nido Miniloc Island Resort, along the coral ridge that stretches between Miniloc and Shimizo islands.
-The current that runs between the isles means that all food is brought directly to the coral ridge’s residents, and so they thrive.
-Snorkeling here is marvellous.
-Swim among local fish include yellow fin snapper, Spanish mackerel and green or hawksbill turtles.
+Some of the best diving and snorkeling sites lie close to the idyllic El Nido Miniloc Island Resort, along the coral ridge that stretches between Miniloc and Shimizo islands.
+The current that runs between the isles means that all food is brought directly to the coral ridge’s residents, so they thrive.
+Snorkeling here is marvelous.
+Swim among local fish, including yellow fin snapper, Spanish mackerel, and green or hawksbill turtles.

 4. The Galapagos Islands

 Famed for its unique flora and fauna, the Galapagos archipelago lies 500 miles West of Ecuador in the Pacific Ocean.
 The wildlife here is unbelievable.
-Even on the main island, you will see brown pelicans fishing in the harbour, friendly sea-lions hoping to grab a treat from the fish market and giant tortoises that roam freely in the coffee plantation at Semilla Verde.
+Even on the main island, you will see brown pelicans fishing in the harbor, friendly sea lions hoping to grab a treat from the fish market, and giant tortoises that roam freely in the coffee plantation at Semilla Verde.
 A great way to experience these islands and their wildlife is from the water.
 See how we chose to enjoy the wonders of these beautiful islands in our review of Galapagos Island Tours.

 5. Yakushima, Japan